blueputty01/obsidian-plugins/README.md

 # Obsidian Plugins

-I maintain my own forks of plugins I use in Obsidian
+I maintain forks of all the plugins I use and ocassionally write my own from scratch.

 # Usage